High-energy events in which a solid or liquid is converted rapidly to a gas can occur at 3 rates:

 An example of deflagration would be the rapid flash (without a bang) that results when an open pile of black powder (gunpowder) is ignited.
 The same black powder confined tightly in a container would cause a low-grade explosion.
 In high-grade explosives, the ignition wave travels through the material at supersonic speed and causes a supersonic blast (detonation) wave; common examples include nitroglycerin and trinitrotoluene (TNT— Examples of Low-Grade and High-Grade Explosives Examples of Low-Grade and High-Grade Explosives ).

 In mass casualty incidents involving explosions, 3 concentric zones are identified:

 In the blast epicenter (kill zone), any survivors are probably mortally injured, technical rescue capabilities and extrication are likely to be required, and advanced life support and high victim-to-care-provider ratios are required for any survivors.
 In the secondary perimeter (critical casualty zone), survivors will have multiple injuries, and standard rescue capabilities and moderate victim-to-care-provider ratios are required.
-In the blast periphery (walking-wounded zone), most casualties will have non–life-threatening injuries and psychologic trauma, no rescue is required, and basic life support and self help are needed.
+In the blast periphery (walking-wounded zone), most casualties will have non–life-threatening injuries and psychologic trauma, no rescue is required, and basic support and self-help are needed.